zingsurfer/a_la_node/notes.md

 To seed: `$ knex seed:run`
 Check it by running `$ psql a_la_node` & `\dt` (or whatever SQL command your heart desires).
 Run `exit` when you're done.

+### Running it locally
+Start the server: `npm start` and visit http://localhost:8080/api/v1/icecreams

 ### Hapi.js
 A web framework for building web apps, APIs, & services.